 - Wander management systems for memory care units

 Managing medications is vital in nursing homes.
-Most residents take more than five drugs a day, and 65% take over ten.
-Facilities use pharmacists to check drugs and reduce mistakes.
+Most residents take more than 5 drugs a day, and 65% take over 10.
+Facilities use pharmacists to check medications and cut down on mistakes.

 When checking out senior living options, ask about staff-to-resident ratios and training.
 Better ratios mean more care, and training helps staff handle emergencies well.
 Ask about their safety plans and how often they check them to keep your loved one safe.